duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 # Making your Duckiebot move {#rc-control status=ready}

-This page is for Duckiebots in `DB18` configuration.
-For previous year's instructions see [here](https://docs.duckietown.org/DT17/).
+This page is for Duckiebots in `DB18` configuration and above (including Jetson Nano configurations).

 <div class='requirements' markdown='1'>